 Then at the beginning, we take a number from the user and then convert it back into an integer.

-We are declaring a variable called result which we will use to append in while loop later to store addition of all the digits raised to the power of a total number of digits.
+We declare a variable called result, which we will use to append in a while loop later to store the addition of all the digits raised to the power of a total number of digits.

 In the next line, we are checking the length of the number, which we have accepted from the user.

-Remember in the calculation of Armstrong Number we want the power of base number that power will nothing but the length of the number.
+Remember, in the calculation of the Armstrong Number; we want the power of the base number to be nothing but the length of the number.

-We will declare a variable called temp and assigning a value of the number to it, we are using this for iteration of while loop only.
+We will declare a variable called temp and assign a value of the number to it, and we are using this for iteration of the while loop only.

 Now start the while loop, which will run till the temp’s value becomes zero.
-Inside while loop first we are taking the remainder of temp, which is nothing but the number.
+Inside the loop first, we take the remainder of temp, which is nothing but the number.

 This will return digits from temp one by one as the loop executes.
-If the number is 153 then the output will be like 3 then 5 and 1 simultaneously.
+If the number is 153, the output will be like 3, then 5 and 1 simultaneously.
 So the loop will run 3 times.

-Then we have done the addition of all the digits, raised to the power of a total number of digits in the number, and same we are appending into result variable.
+Then we have done the addition of all the digits, raised to the power of a total number of digits in the number, and the same we are appending into the result variable.

 But wait, here we have used the pow function.
-But what it does? pow function accepts two parameters 1st is the base number and 2nd is the power that you want to calculate of that number.
+What does it do?
+Pow function accepts two parameters: 1st is the base number, and 2nd is the power you want to calculate.

-In the next line, we are dividing temp by 10 and converting it into an int, so it will only return the integer part.
-This is the reason whenever calculating remainder it will return values like 3 then 5 and 1.
+In the next line, we divide temp by 10 and convert it into an int, so it will only return the integer part.
+This is why when calculating remainder, it will return values like 3, then 5 and 1.

-In the next line, we will check whether user input and our calculated result are the same or not.
-So herewith if condition we will check result and name are same?
+In the next line, we will check whether user input and our calculated results are the same or not.
+So what condition will we check if the result and name are the same?